Nanssss/PIxel/README.md

 - `/log` folder containing logs -> add logging feature.

 (Optionnal)
+- Add a ftp (or onther technology) server to be able to access config file and logs remotely on the local network.
-Add a mini http-server reachable from a machine on the same local network.
+- Add a mini http-server reachable from a machine on the same local network.
 Enable/Disable of features, logging.

 ## OAUTH2 Token Handling